 Welcome to this special weekend edition of the Ask Pastor John podcast.
-In the last week or so we have gotten about 50 emails from listeners about Kim Davis, a county clerk in the state of Kentucky.
+In the last week or so, we have gotten about fifty emails from listeners about Kim Davis, a county clerk in the state of Kentucky.
 Here’s one such email from Sherry, one of our faithful podcast listeners, who simply asks, “Pastor John, is Kim Davis wrong for not signing same sex marriage licenses?”

-Now I don’t think Peter and Paul are naïve in writing this way.
-This is what governments do.
-They reward the good.
-They punish the evil.
+Now I don’t think Peter and Paul are naïve in writing this way, that this is what governments do — they reward the good; they punish the evil.
 What they mean is that this is what governments ought to do.
 This is the way it ought to be.
 For example, when Paul says, “Rulers are not a terror to good conduct” (Romans 13:3), we are liable to scratch our heads and think of a hundred cases where governments have slaughtered people in great wickedness.
 What in the world, Paul?

 Well, Paul says rulers are not a terror to good conduct, like when a dad says to his children, “We tell the truth in this family.”
 That is the indicative statement of what ought to be.
 “We treat other with kindness in this family.
 That is what we do.”
 He doesn’t mean sin never happens in this family.
 The kids are not always good.
 He means this is what we ought to do.
 And when we don’t act this way, we are acting out of character.
 It ought not to be.
 Something should change.
 So it is with governments.
 They exist to support the good and resist the bad.

 And here is an interesting thing: A few verses later in 1 Peter 2:18, 20, Peter gives an illustration of how slaves are to be subject to masters.
 So he is carrying this submission theme through for governments and slaves and wives and husbands and children and so on.
-And then he says, “Servants, be subject to your masters, even to the unjust. . . .
+And then he says, “Servants, be subject to your masters, not only to the good and gentle but also to the unjust. . . .
 For what credit is it if, when you sin and are beaten for it, you endure?
 But if when you do good and suffer for it you endure, this is a gracious thing in the sight of God.”
 Peter envisions someone under authority doing something good that gets him a beating.
 Authorities don’t ordinarily punish people for being completely compliant.

-Now of course, it may be the slave was slandered and then punished for something he did not do.
+Now of course, it may be that the slave was slandered and then punished for something he did not do.
 That is possible.
 But that is not what the text says.
 It seems to me he has done something good.
-Maybe he stood up for a fellow Christian slave or maybe he shared the gospel.
-Or maybe he refused to have sex with the master.
-When you do good, suffer, and endure, this is a gracious thing with God.
-So it may well be that this slave or citizen or wife knew he would pay a price.
+Maybe he stood up for a fellow Christian slave, or maybe he shared the gospel, or maybe she refused to have sex with the master.
+When you do good, and suffer and endure, this is a gracious thing with God.
+So it may well be that this slave or citizen or wife knew he or she would pay a price.
 And that was a gracious thing with God to suffer for doing good.

 The other angle that suggests Kim Davis was not only morally right, but, perhaps, legally right, is that she was drawing the line — the hill to die on — not at whether so-called “gay marriage” could be authorized by anyone in Kentucky, but by whether it would have to be authorized by her.
 The specific issue was whether her name or her official authority as clerk was put on the licenses.